ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

     cd ~/access-esm1.5
     payu clone -b expt -B release-preindustrial+concentrations {{ github_configs }} preindustrial+concentrations

+!!! tip
+    If you want to restart your experiment from a specific restart point, please refer to [Start the run from a specific restart file](#specific-restart).

 In the example above the `payu clone` command clones the concentration driven pre-industrial configuration (`-B release-preindustrial+concentrations`) to a new experiment branch (`-b expt`) to a directory named `preindustrial+concentrations`.

 !!! admonition tip
     Anyone using a configuration is advised to clone only a single branch (as shown in the example above) and not the entire repository.